ipa320/ipa_seminar/ipa_seminar_application/README.md

 ```

 #### Monitor execution
 There's a graphical tool which visualizes the states and transitions.
 The current state or sub-state machine is highlighted.
-You can start the tool with
+While the pick and place application is running you can monitor its state.
+Start the tool with
 ```
 rosrun smach_viewer smach_viewer.py
 ```

 #### Coding details
-There are mainly four files involved here:
-* `pick_and_place_states.py`:   Defines basic states (=building blocks for our application)
-* `pick_and_place.py`:          Defines the pick and place application (=coordination for our application)
-* `application_config.yaml`:    Defines the target areas (configuration for our application)
-* `pick_and_place.launch`:      Defines which components need to be started (=deployment of our application)

 The image shows the atomic building blocks (basic states and sub-state machines) which can be used for our application.

 Basic states: